Heterogeneous Rats Stock Breeding Core

-The N/NIH heterogeneous stock (HS) breeding core, under the direction of Dr. Leah Solberg Woods at the Medical College of Wisconsin (MCW), will provide HS rats to Research Project 1-3.
+The N/NIH heterogeneous stock (HS) breeding core, under the direction of Dr. Leah Solberg Woods at the Wake Forest University (WFU), will provide HS rats to Research Project 1-3.
 HS animals are outbred from eight inbred rat strains and maintained in a manner that minimizes inbreeding, enabling the fine-mapping of quantitative trait loci (QTL).
-Dr. Solberg Woods’ laboratory has maintained the HS rat colony for the past seven years and hers is the only laboratory in the North America to house this unique resource.
-As part of the HS Breeding Core, the HS rat colony will become a national resource, with HS rats available to all investigators within the Center as well as to investigators outside of the Center on a cost-recovery basis.
+Dr. Solberg Woods’ laboratory has maintained the HS rat colony for the past twelve years and hers is the only laboratory in the North America to house this unique resource.
+As part of the HS Breeding Core, the HS rat colony is becoming a national resource, with HS rats available to all investigators within the Center as well as to investigators outside of the Center on a cost-recovery basis.
 The two main goals of this core will be to 1) maintain the HS rat colony in a way that minimizes inbreeding and 2) ship a genetically diverse set of HS rats to Research Projects 1-3.
-To minimize inbreeding and control genetic drift, the HS rat colony will consist of 64 breeder pairs and will be maintained using a randomized breeding strategy, with each breeder pair contributing one male and one female to subsequent generations.
-The HS Breeding Core will ship HS rats (male and female) on a quarterly basis to Research Projects 1-3 over a four year period.
-By providing a genetically diverse set of HS rats to Research Projects 1-3, this Core will provide the back-bone for the studies proposed in this Center, namely the genetic fine-mapping and identification of genes involved in behaviors related to drug abuse.
+To minimize inbreeding and control genetic drift, the HS rat colony consists of more than 64 breeder pairs and is maintained using a randomized breeding strategy, with each breeder pair contributing one male and one female to subsequent generations.
+By providing a genetically diverse set of HS rats to Research Projects 1-3, this Core provides the back-bone for the studies performed in this Center, namely the genetic fine-mapping and identification of genes involved in behaviors related to drug abuse.

 HS Rats: A Unique National Resource